xbobekf/oxygenium/.autodoc/docs/markdown/serde/src/main/scala/org/alephium/serde/Serde.md

 val deserialized: SerdeResult[Person] = Serde.deserialize[Person](serialized)
 ```

-This library is essential for data exchange and storage in the Alephium project, as it allows for efficient and consistent serialization and deserialization of data structures.
+This library is essential for data exchange and storage in the Oxygenium project, as it allows for efficient and consistent serialization and deserialization of data structures.
 ## Questions:
  1. **Question**: What is the purpose of the `Serde` trait and how is it used in this code?
    **Answer**: The `Serde` trait is a combination of the `Serializer` and `Deserializer` traits, providing methods for both serialization and deserialization of data.
 It is used to define various serialization and deserialization implementations for different data types, such as `Boolean`, `Byte`, `Int`, `Long`, `I256`, `U256`, `U32`, and `ByteString`.